A geometric version of the circle method: Vanishing of differentials on odd pages

 The differentials of a spectral sequence whose first page consists of lisse sheaves $\mathcal M_{n,k}$ must be morphisms of lisse sheaves.
 Indeed, all of the pages are subquotients of the first page, which consists of lisse sheaves.
 Therefore the differentials commute with the action of $\pi_1 (\mathcal M_{k,d})$, and thus with its Zariski closure, the monodromy group.
 By Lemma~\ref{hypersurface-negation}, there is an element of the monodromy group that acts on $R^{n-1} pr_{\mathcal M,X !} \Ql$ with all eigenvalues $-1$.
-It follows from Lemma \ref{redo-everything} that it acts on $R \overline{pr}_{\mathcal M, d! } S_{d,f}$ with all eigenvalues $(-1)^m$.
-But since differentials on the $r$th page of the spectral sequence send cohomology objects of the $m$th graded piece of the associated graded complex to the $(m+r)$th graded piece, and commute with this element, they must vanish if $r$ is odd.
+It follows from Lemma \ref{redo-everything} that it acts on $R pr_{\mathcal M, m! } S_{d,f}$ with all eigenvalues $(-1)^m$.
+The differential on the $r$th page of the spectral sequence is a map from (a subquotient of) $R^i pr_{\mathcal M, m! } S_{d,f}$ to (a subquotient of) $R^{i+1} pr_{\mathcal M, (m+r)! } S_{d,f}$.
+Because the differential commutes with this element of $\pi_1$ but maps from an $(-1)^m$-eigenspace to an $(-1)^{m+r}$-eigenspace, the differential must vanish if $r$ is odd.
 This therefore establishes Proposition \ref{odd-vanishing}.